Relato K: Neologisms

 During her governments, Cristina Fernández de Kirchner frequently used words in both grammatical genders, instead of using the standard male form.
-A common case is to replace the word "todos" ("everybody") with the phrase "todos y todas", to address both male and female voters.
+A common case is to replace the word "todos" ("everybody") with the phrase 'todos y todas', to address both male and female voters.
 This style grew beyond Kirchnerism and was adopted in other countries.

 However, during her vice president tenure, she started to refer male and female not by the character that may be "a" or "o", but the @ may be used in written language.
 Those styles have been rejected by the Real Academia Española.

 A group of intellectuals that supported the Kirchners' presidencies, Carta Abierta created the neologism "Destituyente" (which is not in the Dictionary of the Royal Spanish Academy), a synonym of "Destituidor", during the 2008 Argentine government conflict with the agricultural sector.
 It is used to describe someone or something that may be promoting a soft coup.
 The word has been used frequently since then to describe the opposition or critics of the government.

 Cadenas

-Cristina Fernández de Kirchner made a frequent use of the Cadena nacional to broadcast messages.
+Cristina Fernández de Kirchner made a frequent use of the cadena nacional to broadcast messages.
 It is a system where the regular programming of all TV and radio networks is interrupted and replaced by a message delivered by the presidency.
 Although it was initially conceived as an emergency population warning, it was used to make political announcements and opening of buildings and organizations.
-Some cadenas even featured stand-up comedy and part of a Hip hop music concert.
+Some cadenas even featured comedy and part of a hip hop music concert.
 Many cadenas featured casual conversations of Cristina with alleged common workers and regular citizens.
 This intended to generate an image of a president close to the people.
 Later press investigations revealed that these people were low-rank government officials, and the format was eventually dropped.

 Fernández de Kirchner argued that the cadenas were legal, as she used them to announce government actions that the mainstream media may be concealing.
 The usage was denounced in the Federal Authority for Audiovisual Communication Services as an abuse of power.
 Director Martín Sabbatella ruled that the cadenas were legal, repeating the arguments advanced by Fernández de Kirchner.